Master’s Degree Programme in Inequalities, Interventions and New Welfare State

 Thesis support and career advancement:

 The programme also offers thesis support and career advancement.
 Thesis support is carried out as an INVEST Research Proposal Workshop that prepares students for their master’s thesis, following the model of an academic research project.
-The research topics for the projects are to be chosen with the principal investigators of the INVEST Research flagship research groups and it is expected that the final product from the conducted research project (thesis) would be publishable as a research article in a peer reviewed academic journal.
+The research topics for the projects are to be chosen with the principal investigators of the INVEST Research Flagship Centre research groups and it is expected that the final product from the conducted research project (thesis) would be publishable as a research article in a peer reviewed academic journal.
 In addition, students will attend research seminars that prepare them to finalise their thesis.

 To get practical experience and general understanding of the principles of working life and applying for jobs, the programme includes also an internship.
 The student works for three months in a position relevant to their education and receives guidance before and during the work experience.